tarampampam/laravel-roadrunner-in-docker/README.md

 # How to use

-If you want to integrate Docker + RoadRunner into an **existing** application, take a look for [pull requests with the special label][pr_step_by_step] in the current repository - you can repeat these steps.
+If you want to integrate Docker + RoadRunner into an **existing** application, take a look at [pull requests with the special label][pr_step_by_step] in the current repository - you can repeat these steps.

 Another way is repository cloning, forking or [usage this repository as a template][use_repo_template] for your application.

-> Don't forget to remove `TestJob`, `TestController`, and routes, that are declared for this controller in the `routes/web.php` file - it used for internal application working tests.
+> Don't forget to remove `TestJob`, `TestController`, and routes, that are declared for this controller in the `routes/web.php` file - it is used for internal application working tests.

 ## First steps